sjcobb2022/rush.vk/README.md

     brew install glm
   ```
  - Additionally for this renderer, a few extra steps are required.
-  - Simply clone spdlog, imgui and vma into the home director
+  - Simply clone spdlog, imgui and Vulkan Memory Allocator into the home directory and Cmake should be able to find everything that is needed.

 - To Build
   ```